gani1000/Evaluate-a-News-Article-with-NLP/README.md

-Requirments to run the server:
+Requirments to run the application:

 1- `npm install` install dependencies required